-- Seek treatment early. - Treat priapism as a sickle cell crisis and drink extra fluids. - Avoid getting too hot at night and empty your bladder at night -to avoid early morning erections. - Walking around or gentle exercise. - Having a warm shower or bath. - Keeping warm improves the circulation. - Avoid sexual activity during priapism. - Take pain relief but if priapism is occurring regularly you need to talk to your doctor to discuss other treatments. - Passing urine is sometimes easiest done in a warm bath. - Avoid alcohol, cannabis, cocaine or Viagra, as these can potentially trigger priapism. - Do not apply anything cold to the penis.
+- Treat priapism as a sickle cell crisis and drink extra fluids. - Walking around or gentle exercise. - Having a warm shower or bath - Keeping warm, improves your circulation. - Passing urine- this is sometimes easiest done in a warm bath - Do not apply anything cold to the penis.
 This will make it worse as cold causes the blood vessels to constrict further.